johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 ## Lab 1 : Authentication : Cisco APIC Sandbox

+These instructions have the student create a new project and initialize it and clone it into the development environment.
+Following that, you are then instructed to clone a second repository inside the new project.
+An alternative is to create a new project and not initialize it, then push an existing remote repository.
+Instructions for that are in `Push_to_empty_repository.md`.

 Logon your GitLab account, create a new project, (https://gitlab.com/projects/new) and name it `workshop`.
 The setting can be  'public' or 'private'.
 Select the `Initialize with a README`.
 Select `Create Project`.

-**Note:** Before uploading (pushing) to this repo, make the repo PRIVATE under `Settings -> General -> Visibility, project features, permissions` as there will be clear text credentials present in the exercise.
+**Note:** Before uploading (pushing) to this repo, make the repo PRIVATE under `Settings -> General -> Visibility, project features, permissions` as there will be clear text credentials present in the exercise

 ### Clone